Homework 11

 After completing this assignment,

-REPL itself does not support sequences of stateful expressions
+though, the REPL itself does not support sequences of

 Write a function

-This REPL will need its on helper to evaluate the expressions that the user enters, which can be
+This REPL will need its own helper to evaluate the expressions that the user enters, which can be

-statements and assignment statements on its own — with calls to existing helper functions where appropriate.This is a big extension, but the result is a handy little REPL for working with numbers.
+definestatements, assignment statements, or Huey expressions.
+This helper can call the existingeval-expto evaluate the Huey expressions, but it will have to evaluate thedefinestatements and assignment statements on its own — with calls to existing helper functions where appropriate.This is a big extension, but the result is a handy little interpreter for creating and manipulating colors.

 Deliverables